lunarmodules/ldoc/doc/doc.md

 The _sections_ of a document (the second-level headings) are also references.
 This particular section can be refered to as `@{\doc.md.Resolving_References_in_Documents}` - the rule is that any non-alphabetic character is replaced by an underscore.

+Any indented blocks are assumed to be Lua, unless their first line is `@plain`.
+New with 1.4 is github-markdown-style fenced code blocks, which start with three backticks optionally followed by a language.
+The code continues until another three backticks is found: the language can be `c`,'cpp' or `cxx` for C/C++, anything else is Lua.

 ## Tag Modifiers